HugoBrlw/HugoBrlw/README.md

 I welcome opportunities for collaboration and professional networking.
 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/hugo-barlow-a102151b0/) or [Email](mailto:hugobrlw@gmail.com).

-## License

-This project is licensed under the MIT License.
-Please refer to the [LICENSE](LICENSE) file for more details.

 ---

 Thank you for visiting my portfolio.
 I look forward to connecting and exploring potential collaborations!